It’s that time of year! It’s time for baby’s first Christmas photoshoot. Who doesn’t get excited about baby’s first Christmas?

 - A large piece of plywood painted with chalkboard paint.
 Take some chalk and get creative.
 You could draw a Christmas tree or a snowman and write a little holiday message.

 Baby Christmas Photo Props

 Let’s not forget the stockings and gift boxes.
 Nothing’s cuter than a newborn baby asleep in an oversized stocking.
-If your little one is able to sit up on their own, put them in a cute, decorated gift box.
-Add a little bow on top of their head for good measure.
+If your little one can sit up on their own, put them in a cute, decorated gift box.
+Add a little bow on top of their heads for good measure.